Part 3 - The ultimate guide to buying bed sheets you'll love

 Sheets are made from a variety of fibres, some natural and some human-made, and each affect temperature and feel differently.

-In our experience, Tencel sheets feel quite different from cotton or linen.
-They're soft or slippery and never seem to have that fresh, crisp feeling like cotton sheets (if you like that).
-They can also be difficult temperature-wise in our experience, making you feel cold when it's cold, and hot when it's hot - a bit like a rayon shirt.
+In our experience, Rayon sheets (we tested Tencel®) are very different from cotton or linen to sleep in.
+They're silky/slippery and never seem to have that fresh, crisp feeling like cotton (if you like that).
+They can also be difficult temperature-wise in our experience, making you feel cold when it's cold, and hot when it's hot - like a Rayon shirt.

 Silk sheets

-Again, if you have synthetic silk sheets and love them, enjoy them.
-However, if you're a hot sleeper, avoid cheap silk sheets as cheap ones are most likely synthetic, and hotter than natural fibres.
+Again, if you have fake silk sheets and love them, enjoy them.
+However, if you're a hot sleeper, avoid cheap silk sheets (under $2000ish NZD per set) as cheap ones are most likely some form of regenerated, human-made fibre which will be much hotter than natural fibres.

-Unfortunately, real silk sheets are expensive and we don't have first-hand experience sleeping on them.
+Unfortunately, real silk sheets are so expensive and we don't have first-hand experience sleeping in them.
 Real silk is known for its coolness, smoothness and lightness so as soon as we sleep on real silk, we'll update this guide.
-If you have experience sleeping on silk, drop us a note and we'd be happy to include your experiences.
+If you have experience sleeping on real silk ($$$), drop us a note and we'd be happy to include your experiences.

 Linen

 Linen sheets are made from flax which is a natural fibre.
 Irish linen is legendary but linen sheets in general have seen a resurgence around the world.
 They breathe well because they’re woven using the same low thread-count Percale weave as our hotel sheets.
-Many say linen is cooler than cotton and they’re definitely cooler than high thread count cotton but in our experience, they’re warmer than low thread count cotton.
+Many say linen is cooler than cotton and while they’re definitely cooler than high thread count cotton but in our experience, they’re warmer than low thread count cotton.
+Remember, we've spent about 15 years sleep-testing sheets in a temperature controlled room.

-However, if they're not pre-softened, they can take years to wear-in, so if you love cotton, you might be in for a shock.
-And customers have also told us that linen doesn’t seem to last very long, with many at home shows telling us their bottom sheets didn’t last longer than a year.
-However, this completely depends on different brands and how much you pay, which is the same as everything in this world.
+However, if linen isn't pre-softened, it can take years to wear-in - so if you love cotton, linen might be a shock.
+Customers have also told us that modern linen doesn’t seem to last very long, with many at home shows telling us their bottom sheets didn’t last longer than a year.
+However, this completely depends on the cost/quality, resting after washing, linen rotation and rough heels, which is the same as all sheets.
 Your mileage may vary.

-Linen is generally more eco-friendly to grow compared to cotton however, we’ve been warned that linen can require a lot of factory processing which can off-set this.
-The softer they are, the more processing required and so, the less eco-friendly.
-This makes soft linen about the same as cotton overall.
+And the softer Linen sheets are, the more processing is required and so, the less eco-friendly.
 However, it’s hard finding environmental data on the full product life-cycle of bedding.
-Focusing in one aspect (the growing) but ignoring the processing and how long they last, is a silly way to judge environmental concerns in our opinion.
+Focusing in one aspect (the growing) but ignoring the processing or how long they last, is a silly way to judge environmental concerns in our opinion but it works with consumers hungry to tick that sustainability box.

-Cards on the table, we're yet to find a set of linen sheets we liked, and have tried the expensive ones ($400+ NZD) as well as cheaper ones.
+Cards on the table, we're yet to find a set of linen sheets we liked, and have tried the expensive ones ($500+ NZD) as well as cheaper ones.
 At worst, we felt like we were sleeping in a sack and at best, we felt like we were sleeping in linen clothes.
-However, this is all subjective so if you love the feel of linen sheets, enjoy!
+However, this is all subjective, so if you love the feel of linen sheets, enjoy!

 Many also like the relaxed look of linen, and people tell us they don't feel pressure to iron them.
 Personally, we don't feel pressure to iron in general but everyone is different.